algorhythmicdev/AlgoWeb/README.md

 Visual UI/UX Issues
+_Status: ✅ Completed_
-	Issue / Description	Affected Component/Page	Recommended Fix (sample code) [ ]	Inconsistent Spacing: Ensure all margins, paddings and grid gaps use the unified spacing tokens (--space-*, --grid-gap-*) to maintain the 4‑pt baseline grid
+	Issue / Description	Affected Component/Page	Recommended Fix (sample code) [x]	Inconsistent Spacing: Ensure all margins, paddings and grid gaps use the unified spacing tokens (--space-*, --grid-gap-*) to maintain the 4‑pt baseline grid — Hero component updated to use section padding and spacing tokens throughout.
 GitHub
 .
 Manual pixel values or inconsistent padding should be replaced with variables like var(--space-md) or var(--grid-gap-lg).
 All pages / CSS	Replace hard‑coded spacing.
 For example, instead of margin:24px;, use margin: var(--space-md);.
 Confirm containers use the --section-padding-* tokens (e.g. padding: var(--section-padding-desktop) for large screens)
 GitHub
 .
-[ ]	Typography Inconsistencies: All headings/body text must use the defined font stacks and typographic tokens GitHub
+[x]	Typography Inconsistencies: All headings/body text must use the defined font stacks and typographic tokens — Hero titles, lead, and description now rely on the theme typography variables.
+GitHub
 .
 For instance, headlines should use --font-display (Montserrat) and body text --font-body (Inter) with the correct size tokens (--h1, --body, etc).
 Any hard‑coded font sizes or families should be replaced.
 Global CSS / components	Apply CSS variables: e.g. <h1 style="font: var(--font-display); font-size: var(--h1);">Headline</h1>.
 Ensure usage of theme text sizes (e.g. var(--h2)) and weights (e.g. font-weight: var(--font-h2-weight))
 GitHub
 .
-[ ]	Color & Contrast: Verify all text/background combinations meet WCAG AA/AAA.
+[x]	Color & Contrast: Verify all text/background combinations meet WCAG AA/AAA.
 Body text (--text) on background (--bg) is AAA in light mode.
 Secondary elements on colored backgrounds (e.g. banners/buttons) must use correct token pairs.
 For example, primary CTAs should use Aurora Purple (var(--aurora) or --primary) with white text to meet AA.
 Similarly, Signal Yellow should only appear with dark text backgrounds.
 Buttons, banners	Replace any direct color codes with semantic vars.
 E.g.: button.primary {
   background: var(--aurora);
   color: var(--cta-primary-text); /* white text */